Top 10 Famous Places to Visit in Peshawar

 3. Qissa Khawani Bazaar

 Qisaa Khawani is the oldest bazaar in Peshawar.
 When we think about shopping in Peshawar or buy things from Peshawar Qissa Khawani bazaar is on the top list to visit.
 It’s the most commercial active bazaar of Peshawar and the best place to get lost in.
 Qissa Khawani is a place that can’t be missed by the foodies as it has many food streets in it.
 Qissa Khawani Bazaar is located near Qissa Khawani Road, Andar Shehr, Peshawar.
+You can also read about best construction companies in Peshawar.
 Famous food attractions in Peshawar Qissa Khawani Bazaar are listed below: